 The CMO rescue plan: protecting business continuity during agency transitions

 It happens more often than it should.
 An agency issues notice, blocks admin access, and suddenly a business is locked out of the accounts it has been funding for years.
-The cost isn't just the disrupted ad spend.
-It's the pipeline that stops, the leads that don't come in, and the quarter that never recovers.
+The cost is not just the disrupted ad spend.
+It is the pipeline that stops, the leads that do not come in, and the quarter that never recovers.
+For any business running long sales cycles or high-value transactions, a single week of disrupted lead flow can impact the entire fiscal year.

 When access is revoked, speed matters more than strategy.
 Three actions to take within 48 hours:

 This is triage.
 The goal is business continuity over the next 30 days, not a permanent fix.
+The data infrastructure problem that made this crisis possible will need to be addressed structurally once the immediate gap is closed.

 The root cause of this vulnerability is structural.
 Agencies earn on volume and commissions.
 Their incentive is not to make you autonomous.
 It is to make you dependent.